 In the development of children functional skills serve as essential tools that foster autonomy and effective interaction within their environments.
 These skills encompass a range of practical abilities that support the developing child in managing daily tasks and challenges.

-Functional skills include literacy, numeracy, and ICT capabilities, which are critical in modern education and societal participation.
-Through targeted skills training and education, children learn to apply these essential skills in real-world contexts, enhancing their learning process and personal growth.
+Functional skills include literacy, numeracy, and ICT capabilities, critical in modern education and societal participation.
+Children learn to apply these essential skills in real-world contexts through targeted skills training and education, enhancing their learning process and personal growth.

-Functional skills qualifications further formalize this learning, ensuring that each child can demonstrate competence in these areas.
+Functional skills qualifications further formalise this learning, ensuring each child demonstrates competence in these areas.
 Ultimately, these skills lay a foundation for lifelong learning and adaptability in an ever-evolving world.

 Why Are Functional Skills Essential for Children?

 Having established what functional skills are, it becomes apparent why these capabilities are essential for children.
-Functional skills lay a foundation that supports a child’s development in various important areas.
-These skills are not only vital for academic success at school but also for daily life, enhancing a child’s ability to navigate through everyday challenges with confidence.
+Functional skills lay a foundation that supports a child’s development in various critical areas.
+These skills are vital for academic success at school and daily life, enhancing a child’s ability to navigate everyday challenges confidently.

 How to Strengthen Inhibition Control for Better Decision-Making